brittx1/Rportfolio/Student-Performance.md

 **Race/Ethnicity**

 There were significant differences between racial groups.
 Group A is the lowest performing group in math, reading, and writing.
+Studies have found that students of color are suspended at much higher rates than white students and on average these students perform poorly on standardized tests compared to their white classmates.
+Recently a Stanford-led study found that an increase in the achievement gap between Black and white students also predicts a larger than average discipline gap.
+They also found a significant association between the Hispanic-white achievement and discipline gaps, but after controlling for other factors such as local poverty and education levels the gap disappeared.
+So, that suggests that teacher biases and feeling isolated at school is mostly felt by Black students (Spector,2021).
-Of course the school can’t split students up by race for studying because I’m sure that would be a lawsuit, but like how colleges have groups like Latinos in law or African Americans for Change.
-The school could try to have after school study groups like that.
-Anyone would be able to join, but it would be geared towards those of that certain ethnicity group.
-To not seem prejudice or racist the school should show the statistics of the group scores as well as forming groups for all the different races and ethnicities.
-The groups could be a combination of studying as well as sharing ethnic cultural and more.
+To combat this schools should adopt ethnic study programs like how colleges have groups like Latinos in law or African Americans for Change.Anyone would be able to join, but it would be geared towards those of that certain ethnicity group.
+The groups could be a combination of studying as well as culturally relevant teaching.
 This is also not a taboo move, in California alone there are numerous racial organizations that have been popping up in many high schools [Seo Article](https://www.latimes.com/archives/la-xpm-1996-05-12-mn-3441-story.html).